Dangerous heat waves will hit the Southwest and Florida over the next week

 Florida

-On Saturday, all of South Florida — from Naples to Miami to Fort Lauderdale — is under a heat advisory that will last until the evening.
+On Saturday, all of South Florida — from Naples to Miami to Fort Lauderdale — was under a heat advisory.

-The region's heat index, which indicates what the temperature feels like, will range from 105 to 109 degrees on Saturday afternoon, the NWS said.
+The region's heat index, which indicates what the temperature feels like, ranged from 105 to 109 degrees on Saturday afternoon, the NWS said.
 Health experts deem a heat index above 103 degrees as dangerous.

 Sweltering conditions will likely continue until Friday.